sorenriise/node-redirect/README.md

 # node-redirect

-Creates a server which redirects incoming traffic to another domain.
+Creates a server which redirects incoming traffic to another domain and tracks all the requests.

+This server alloows for a high voloume of redirect code where redirect codes are created programatically.

 # Requirements

 - node
 - npm
+- mongodb

 # Installation

 ```
-    npm install redirect
+    npm install shortcode-redirect
 ```
+You will need to have MongoDb installed as well; shortcodes database is serverd from mongodb

 # Configuration